dharmafly/pablo-docs/_posts/2046-01-01-build-process.md

     $ npm install
     $ grunt

-A copy of `pablo.min.js` can be found in the `build/dist` directory.
+A copy of `pablo.min.js` will be saved in the `build/dist` directory.

 In the future the build process may be used to concatenate modular Pablo functionality for a custom build.